Posted 02.10.2018 in Industry Updates

 For Australian consumers, this is a very difficult area to navigate.
 ASIC sets the bar for the use of the word Independent or independent adviser so high that very few financial advisers can use the term, even those who are certified, fiduciaries.

-Capital Partners is a good example of this confusing situation.
 As investment advisers, we are certified fiduciaries and we are audited each year to ensure we meet the fiduciary standards.
 We don’t receive a single penny of investment commissions so the only way we are paid for our financial planning and investment services is through agreed fee arrangements with clients.

 Capital Partners is the FPA Professional Practice of the Year and the IFA Boutique Advice Firm of the Year.
 We are committed to upholding the highest fiduciary standards, ensuring that the people who team up with us will live richer, happier lives.